addy-47/lazy-creator/backend/README.md

-# LazyCreator Backend
+# Lazy Creator Backend

-The backend component of LazyCreator is built with Python and Flask, providing a robust API for video generation and YouTube integration.
+This is the backend service for the Lazy Creator application, providing API endpoints for AI-powered video generation and YouTube uploading.

 ## Core Technologies